-In this Healthcare (HCP) - Basic Life Support (BLS) Certification Course you'll learn how to perform CPR and how to use an Automated External Defibrillator (AED).
-You'll also learn how to apply First-Aid and you'll learn about Bloodborne Pathogens.
+In this BLS for Healthcare Providers Certification Class you'll learn how to perform CPR, how to use an Automated External Defibrillator (AED), how to apply First-Aid and get Certified for only $14.95.

-Upon completion, you'll receive your Certificate and Temporary Wallet Card on-site and via email, Instantly.
-You will also receive a FREE PVC/Vinyl Wallet Card in the mail within 2-5 business days!
+Upon completion, you'll receive your BLS for healthcare provider Certification and Temporary Wallet Card on-site and via email, Instantly.
+You will also receive a FREE PVC/Vinyl Wallet BLS Card in the mail within 2-5 business days!

 Easy to understand

-Get an overview of the Basic Life Support (BLS) Certification Course offered by the National CPR Foundation.
-This coursework is targeted to health care professionals (HCP) and features comprehensive training on how to respond to an assortment of common medical emergencies as a solo or team rescuer.
+This BLS certification coursework is targeted toward health care professionals (HCP), BLS for healthcare providers, and features comprehensive BLS training on how to respond to an assortment of common medical emergencies as a solo or team rescuer.
 The techniques are most commonly used by trained personnel, including EMTs, paramedics, lifeguards, and other authorities in charge of emergency response efforts.

-The BLS course at the National CPR Foundation teaches medical workers how to perform life-saving techniques on infants, children, and adults.
+This BLS certification online course teaches medical workers how to perform life-saving techniques on infants, children, and adults.
 Basic life support essentially aims to keep individuals suffering from life-threatening medical conditions alive in the interim of being transported to the hospital or during transfers to more advanced treatment centers.

 A BLS certification doesn’t have to be expensive or take away too much of your time.
-We offer credible and convenient online BLS training, which strictly adheres to the guidelines of the AHA and the OSHA.
+We offer credible and convenient online BLS certification training, which strictly adheres to the guidelines of the American Heart Association - AHA and the ECC.

 When the stakes are high and you need a BLS certification to get or keep your job, you can easily study at your own pace or even do the 13-module course in one go.
 When the test is completed and a passing grade is confirmed by the online portal, simply print the BLS certification right away as proof of accreditation.